The brief said "website." The problem said something else.

 The tech decisions came from the requirements.

 Zustand for client-side state.
 The cart needs to survive page refreshes and hold complex nested data: items, variants, add-ons, deposit fees, pickup preferences.
-Zustand with persistence middleware handles this without the overhead of a full state management library.
-Server state stays in Convex.
-Client state stays in Zustand.
-The boundary is clean.
+Zustand with persistence middleware handles this cleanly.
+Server state stays in Convex, client state stays in Zustand; the boundary between them is clean.

 Next.js 16 with React 19 for the frontend.
 Server components handle the static parts (menu, brand pages, legal).
 Client components handle the interactive flows (ordering, dashboard, loyalty).
 This split keeps the initial bundle small while the interactive pieces load on demand.

 Resend with React Email for transactional messages.
-Six email types, all templated as React components, all matching the site's design language.
+Seven email types, all templated as React components, all matching the site's design language.

 GSAP with lazy loading.
 Animation code is dynamically imported, only loads when needed.
 The ticker targets 60fps.
 Batching caps at 5 elements per trigger to prevent jank.
 GPU-accelerated transforms with force3D, cleaned up on completion to prevent memory leaks.